ike5/IMPASoftwareI/README.md

 - [ ]  If the search field is set to empty, the table should be repopulated with all available parts.

-### 2. The Products pane
+##### 2. The Products pane

-•  The Add button under the Products TableView opens the Add Product form.
+- [ ] The Add button under the Products TableView opens the Add Product form.

-•  The Modify button under the Products TableView opens the Modify Product form.
+- [ ]  The Modify button under the Products TableView opens the Modify Product form.

-•  The Delete button under the Products TableView deletes the selected product (if appropriate) from the Products TableView or displays a descriptive error message in the UI or in a dialog box if a product is not deleted.
+- [ ]  The Delete button under the Products TableView deletes the selected product (if appropriate) from the Products TableView or displays a descriptive error message in the UI or in a dialog box if a product is not deleted.

-•  When the user searches for products by ID or name (partial or full name) using the text field, the application displays matching results in the Products TableView.
+- [ ]  When the user searches for products by ID or name (partial or full name) using the text field, the application displays matching results in the Products TableView.
 (Including a search button is optional.)
 If a product or products are found, the application highlights a single product or products or filters multiple products.
 If a product or products are not found, the application displays an error message in the UI or in a dialog box.

-•  If the search field is set to empty, the table should be repopulated with all available products.
+- [ ]  If the search field is set to empty, the table should be repopulated with all available products.

-Note: A product’s associated parts can exist independent of current inventory of parts.
+>Note: A product’s associated parts can exist independent of current inventory of parts.
 You are not required to display defaultpackage data upon launching your application.
 You do not need to save your data to a database or a file; data for this application is nonpersistent and will reside in computer memory while in use.

-3. Exit button
+##### 3. Exit button

 •  The Exit button closes the application.

-D.  Add the listed functionalities to the following parts forms:
+### D.  Add the listed functionalities to the following parts forms:

-1. The Add Part form
+##### 1. The Add Part form

 •  The In-House and Outsourced radio buttons switch the bottom label to the correct value (Machine ID or Company Name).